jeffThompson/CreativeProgramming2/Assignments/Week05_Tracking.md

 (Wondering about face-tracking and other fun stuff?
 We're getting there soon, I promise!
 For this project, please do not use those features of the OpenCV library yet.)

 **A TECH NOTE**
 As you're ideating your project, you'll have to think about *what* you track, but also *how* to accomplish it.
-Our brains are really good at extracting objects from our eyes (about 30% of the cortex is used for visual processing, while only 8% for touch and 3% for hearing) but making code do this is much harder.
+Our brains are really good at extracting objects using data from our eyes (about 30% of the cortex is used for visual processing, while only 8% for touch and 3% for hearing) but making code do this is much harder.
 To extract a blob, we have to work with a binary (black and white) image, generally making bright objects white and everything else black:

 ![An example of a binary image](https://raw.githubusercontent.com/jeffThompson/CreativeProgramming2/master/Images/Week05_ComputerVision/ThresholdBlobs.jpg)